Ancient village of the Primiero at the foot of the Pale, with rustic houses, wooden hay barns and the church of Sant'Andrea.

 Frequently asked questions

-What to see in Siror?
+What is there to see in Siror?

 Where is Siror?